 Progressive Tax Rate Structure

-As with most provinces, Québec uses a progressive tax structure.
+As with most provinces, Québec uses a progressive tax structure with four different tax brackets.
 The tax brackets increase each year, based on inflation.
-Visit Revenu Québec’s Income Tax Rates page for this year’s tax bracket rates.
+Visit Revenu Québec’s Income Tax Rates page for current tax bracket rates.

 - Solidarity Tax Credit: This is a credit for low and middle-income families.
 Your income and family make-up help determine your eligibility.
 Learn more.

-For more details on the available credits for Québec residents, please click here.
+For more details on the available credits for Québec residents, please see these links from Revenu Quebec: